Back to DNB Tips

 • Build reputation through referrals and word-of-mouth

-Job Hunting (No placement cell)"DNB pass-outs must actively seek jobs" unlike MD who continue as SR in same college
+Job Hunting (No placement cell)"PG+SS pass-outs must actively seek jobs" unlike MD who continue as SR in same college

 • Start networking 6 months before passing out

-• Join Association of DNB Doctors - job postings shared
+• Join Association of PG+SS Doctors - job postings shared

 • Update LinkedIn profile, DocPlexus